• Skip to primary navigation

 3. Serve immediately as they come off the BBQ;

-4. For the best results, taste and flavours wise, the mixture needs to rest for a couple of hours in the fridge.
+4. For the best results, taste, and flavors wise, the mixture needs to rest for a couple of hours in the fridge.
 No need to rest for more than a couple of hours but if no choice, make the mixture the night before.

 Serving Suggestions

-• traditionally, mici must be served on their own with your favourite mustard and a cold, cold super good pint of beer.
+• traditionally, mici must be served on their own with your favorite mustard and a cold, cold super good pint of beer.
 Once you have all these in place you’re good to go.

 Can I freeze mici?